Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 2 - Pricing.md

 Pay less by using more: It allows the customer to pay less as their usage of a service increases by tiering pricing.

-Economies of scale: A cnocept that refers to the cost advantages an enterprise can have when operating and producing on larger scales.
+Economies of scale: A concept that refers to the cost advantages an enterprise can have when operating and producing on larger scales.
 As the fixed costs, such as; administration costs, get spread over more production units, the total cost of production decreases, from which the enterprise as well as the customer may benefit.

 Total Cost of Ownership: The cost of buying something add to the costs of operating and maintaining it during its life span.